Sparky Juice Packs: Best Battery Backups in 2022

 5AmazonBasics Standby 800VA 450W UPS Battery Backup

 So far on this list, we’ve looked at a lot of complicated, high-end UPS backup battery products.
 They come with LCD screens, numerous ports, and all sorts of additional features to keep your devices protected.
 But, what if you just need something simple.
 What if you just want to plug your devices into a UPS that will keep them turned on for a bit when the power goes on.
 Well, simplicity is what AmazonBasics does best.
 Amazon now makes thousands of own-brand products in almost every sector you can imagine.
 They are taking the market by storm because they can undercut the competition and provide amazing value for their customers.

 The AmazonBasics Standby UPS is by no means the best UPS on the market.
-It doesn’t come with an LCD screen, there aren’t many additional features, and you only get a few sockets.
+It doesn’t come with an LCD screen and there aren’t many additional features.
 However, we reckon it’s ideal for people with simple home computer setups.
-It has a total of 6 sockets – 3 surge protected sockets and 3 battery backup sockets.
+It has a total of 12 sockets – 6 surge-protected sockets and 6 battery backup sockets.
 That means you could plug your computer, hard drive and anything else that could be at risk in a power failure.
-Then, you’ve got 3 spare sockets for other devices like laser printers and external monitors.
+Then, you’ve got spare sockets for other devices like laser printers and external monitors.
 Of course, because there’s no LCD screen, there is no way of knowing how long your connected equipment will stay on, so it’s important to save your files and shut down immediately.

 5-foot power cord